antoniettapaone/age-based-content-classification/README.md

-/code/              → Python and notebook scripts (Colab-based) /dictionaries/      → Custom dictionaries for violence, drugs, and bad language /models/            → Fine-tuned models or checkpoints (if shared) /annotations/       → Annotation formats or examples (no raw corpora) /README.md          → This file
+/code/              → Python and notebook scripts (Colab-based) /dictionaries/      → Custom dictionaries for violence, drugs, and bad language /annotations/       → Annotation formats or examples /README.md          → This file

 ## 📑 Description